 Doctors believe contact with certain agents leads to bladder cancer because your kidneys help filter harmful chemicals from your bloodstream and distribute them into your bladder.

 Substances used in the manufacturing of rubber, dyes, leather, and paint products are thought to affect your risk of bladder cancer.
 Some of these chemicals include benzidine and beta-naphthylamine, which are known as aromatic amines.

 You’re at an increased risk for bladder cancer if you work in the following professions:

 That’s because people in those professions are exposed to harmful chemicals on a regular basis.

 Certain drugs have been linked to bladder cancer.
 The U.S. Food and Drug Administration warns that taking the diabetes medication pioglitazone (Actos) for more than a year may raise a person’s risk of developing this cancer.
-Other studies have shown no connection between use of the medicine and bladder cancer.
+Other have shown no connection between use of the medicine and bladder cancer.